 As to the latter, if the debt relief company reduced your enrolled total credit card debt by $10,000, the fee owed to the company would be on the low side, $1,500, and on the high side, $2,500.

-Therefore, you must carefully review your agreement before signing their agreement.
-It is strongly advisable to confer with a financial advisor or a consumer rights lawyer to help you understand the terms and fees of the contract.
+Therefore, you must carefully review your agreement with the debt settlement company before signing it.
+It is strongly advisable to consult a financial advisor or a consumer rights lawyer to help you understand the terms and fees of the contract.

 Debt settlement companies usually are for-profit organizations.
-The way debt relief companies usually work is when you retain them to settle your debts, you will likely be asked to stop paying on your credit cards and instead deposit these payments into a dedicated account managed by the debt settlement company.
+The way debt relief companies work generally is when you retain them to settle your debts, you will likely be asked to stop paying on your credit cards and instead deposit these payments into a dedicated account managed by the debt settlement company.

 When the dedicated account reaches a certain level, the debt settlement negotiator will begin settlement discussions with your credit card companies and other creditors.